MichaelPonti/resume/docfx_project/index.md

 ## Experience

+### Cloud Architect Geco Strategic Weed Management  (North Vancouver BC June 2023 - Present)

+Geco Strategic Weed Management leverages data on and above farm fields into agronomic models to nip weed problems in the bud.
+Working with North American farms on their most challenging weed issues.

+- Design and build REST API to manage customer experience with app.
+- Implement web app that provides a user friendly front-end for the customer to work with Geco and for Geco to manage deliverables to customer.
+- Implement and deploy Azure resources to deliver customer services.

 ### Senior Advanced Software Engineer Honeywell (North Vancouver BC 2017 - Present)

 Large multi-national corporation engaged in a wide variety of business.
 The North Vancouver facility is focused in custom engineered and manufacture of high technology sheet industry machinery.
 The facility also has a sizable software development team focused on cloud software for the sheet and process industries.